-Hold power tool by insulated gripping surfaces, when performing an operation where the fastener may contact hidden wiring.
-Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock.
+- Hold the power tool by insulated gripping surfaces, when performing an operation where the fastener may contact hidden wiring.
+Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Always use common sense and be cautious when using tools.

-AWARNING To reduce the risk of injury in applications that produce a considerable amount of dust, use an OSHA compliant dust extraction solution in accordance with the solution's operating instructions.
-Always use common sense and be cautious when using tools.
 It is not possible to anticipate every situation that could result in a dangerous outcome.
-Do not use this tool if you do not understand these operating instructions or you feel the work is beyond your capability; contact Milwaukee Tool or a trained professional for additional information or training.

-·Maintain labels and nameplates.
+Do not use this tool if you do not understand these operating instructions or you feel the work is beyond your capability; contact Milwaukee Tool or a trained professional for additional information or training. - Maintain labels and nameplates.
 These carry important information.
 If unreadable or missing, contact a MILWAUKEE service facility for a free replacement.

-AWARNING Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
+• AWARNING Some dust created by power sanding, sawing, grinding, drilling, and other construction activities contains chemicals known to cause cancer, birth defects or other reproductive harm.
 Some examples of these chemicals are:

-·lead from lead-based paint

-crystalline silica from bricks and cement and other

-masonry products, and

-arsenic and chromium from chemically-treated lumber.
+- lead from lead-based paint - •crystalline silica from bricks and cement and other masonry products, and - arsenic and chromium from chemically-treated lumber.
 Your risk from these exposures varies, depending on how often you do this type of work.
-To reduce your exposure to these chemicals: work in a well ventilated area, and work with approved safety equipment, such as those dust masks that are specially designed to filter out microscopic particles.
+To reduce your exposure to these chemicals: work in a well ventilated area, and work with approved safety equipment, such as those dust masks that are specially designed to